 The Louvre, Eiffel Tower and Champs Elysees.
 What do all three have in common?
 Yes, they are indeed gorgeous – but that’s not what I was looking for.
 All three plus lots more, are where most visitors will head off to when visiting the City of Lights.
 But you’re not the average traveler, are you?
 In this post, I’ll share with you my list of the top off the beaten track things to do in Paris.

 We’ll venture to the far reaches of eastern and western Paris to experience the best of local life.
-We’ll even venture deep underground and visit some of creepiest and smelliest places in town.
+We’ll even venture deep underground and visit some of the creepiest and smelliest places in town.
 So let’s go and explore off the beaten track Paris!

 Roland Garros – The French Open

 The French Open, commonly known as the Roland Garros, is the second tournament of the Grand Slam tennis season.
 Every May & June, the best male and female players from around the world arrive in the City of Lights for a magical two weeks.
 Even if you’re not a tennis fanatic, visiting the French Open is a once in a lifetime opportunity and it’s definitely one of the unique things to do in Paris.
 Getting tickets is not as hard as you might think; it just requires a bit of planning and a bit of luck.
 You might even get tickets to great matches for just €20.
-So if you want to see Rafael Nadal chase down a Roger Federer serve, keep this in mind for a spring visit to Paris (which is the best time to visit anyways).
+So if you want to see Rafael Nadal chase down a Roger Federer serve, keep this in mind for a spring visit to Paris (which is the best time to visit anyway).

 Read more about the best ways to catch a match at the French Open

-There’s no better way to experience the ‘local side of Paris’ than by paying a visit to one of the top notch food markets spread around town.
-Of those, the Marché Aligre is the most animated of the them all and my personal favorite.
+There’s no better way to experience the ‘local side of Paris’ than by paying a visit to one of the top-notch food markets spread around town.
+Of those, the Marché Aligre is the most animated of them all and my personal favorite.
 It’s in the Bastille area of Paris, a little further east than most visitors would venture to.
 As the saying goes, good things are worth the effort and this is one of them.
 Come here on a Saturday morning, when the market is at its liveliest.
 The market is known for its mostly Algerian traders, who pretty much all sell fruits and vegetables.
 So what can you do to attract customers when your competitors sell the exact same thing?
 Have a look at this video and you’ll understand why this is a fun place to visit.

-When you’ve bought what you need for that Parisian picnic, head over for a glass of wine in one Paris’s legendary wine bars – Le Baron Rouge.
+When you’ve bought what you need for that Parisian picnic, head over for a glass of wine in one of Paris’s legendary wine bars – Le Baron Rouge.
 There’s a ton of choice for wines by the glass and the vibe is great.

-There’s lots to see around the Aligre Market!
+There are lots to see around the Aligre Market!
 Read more about exploring the Bastille area of Paris.

 Parc des Buttes-Chaumont